How to properly prepare goods for LTL shipping.

 LTL shippers are encouraged to load their goods onto pallets or into crates prior to pickup.
 Heavier items should be placed on the bottom of the pallets or crates, while lighter items should be placed on the top.
 It’s also best practice to include at least one large label on each handling unit in the shipment.

 Why this step is important: Freight is typically handled a number of times throughout the LTL shipping process.
 Properly packaged goods can be protected from bumps, drops and the adjacent freight along the way.
-Adding labels to the sides of the freight will reduce the chances of freight being wrongly placed when handled by dockworkers.

 All of the above tips contribute to a shipment that is ready to be loaded, if executed properly.
 LTL shippers should have the dimensions and key documentation in hand once their shipments are properly packaged and labeled for the carrier.
 These steps can help you avoid setbacks in the shipping process.